 Splash pages can be totally text free, or they can feature a menu allowing visitors to instantly navigate to different areas of your site.
 A splash page might have a brief bio about you on it, or simply your name, which provides a link to your actual website.
 The best splash pages offer a strong first impression of a creator’s work without too much text, acting as a visual teaser of the content to follow.

-Splash pages aren’t a must for every creative website, but they are a great option to add personality and a professional feel to your online portfolio.
+Splash pages aren’t a must for every creative website, but they are a great option to add personality and a professional feel to your online portfolio website.
 These six photographers all have beautifully designed splash pages that make for unforgettable visual additions to their websites.
 Each of them is minimal in the best way possible, going light on text but heavy on impact.

 Here are five inspiring splash page examples, and tips for how you can use these ideas on your own splash page.
 And find even more online portfolio inspiration in our giant roundup of the best websites made using Format.

 Be playful with composition